 Scholarships are subject to fund availability.
+The following scholarships and fellowships are offered through the School of Economic, Political and Policy Sciences.
+Additional awards for which EPPS students may qualify can be found on the University’s Scholarship Listing or through the Office of Financial Aid.
 The amount of the awards may vary from year-to-year with a minimum of $500 to be distributed with each award.
 Applications can be dropped off between the hours of 9 a.m. – 4 p.m. at the EPPS Dean’s Office located in Cecil H. Green Hall 3.104.
-Deadline for applications is 12 p.m.
-Tuesday, April 2, 2019.

 Available to Graduate and Undergraduate Students